-April is C-Section Awareness Month, and you can't have a Vaginal Birth After Cesarean without first having a Cesarean.
+If you are looking at C-Section Awareness, you can't have a Vaginal Birth After Cesarean without first having a Cesarean.

 What is a VBAC?
 It's the acronym for Vaginal Birth After Cesarean.
 Before one achieves a VBAC, a Trial of Labor after Cesarean or TOLAC is the terminology used.
 The decision to attempt a VBAC is personal, and many women elect a repeat C-Section.
 If a mother feels safe and secure by electing a repeat C-Section, she should be praised.
 For those who TOLAC, and have an Unplanned C-Section, they should be celebrated.
 There is no right or wrong answer.
 I have now experienced two VBACs, and am very passionate about helping women advocate for themselves for the right to attempt a TOLAC if desired.
 Many women do not feel they have the option to attempt a vaginal birth after cesarean; and there are certainly some considerations when attempting a TOLAC.